SoftBank-backed Vir Biotechnology's shares tumble in market debut

 JP Morgan, Goldman Sachs, Cowen and Barclays are among the lead underwriters for Vir's IPO.

-(Reporting by C Nivedita and Abhishek Manikandan in Bengaluru; Editing by Shailesh Kuber)
+(Reporting by C Nivedita and Abhishek Manikandan in Bengaluru; Editing by Shailesh Kuber and Anil D'Silva)

 ((C.Nivedita@thomsonreuters.com; within the U.S. +1 646 223 8780, outside the U.S. +91 80 6749 9246;))